 Using Facebook Live as a promotional tool is another proven way to get in front of your audience candidly and add a more humanized approach to your marketing strategy.
-Many companies are using Facebook Live as a way to promote new products or launches, share stories with their audience, and hold Q&A sessions to create more transparency and close the communication gap between themselves and their users.
+Many companies are using Facebook Live as a way to promote new services or launches, share stories with their audience, and hold Q&A sessions to create more transparency and close the communication gap between themselves and their users.

 Facebook’s algorithm has also been shifting to favor video and Live sessions, so the more often you host a Facebook Live, the more Facebook will prioritize showing your content to your audience.
 Using scarcity tactics can also help make quick sales, like giving viewers the opportunity to receive a discount if they purchase within a certain time frame.